 Back in Egypt, with reinforcements arriving from New Zealand, King remained fully occupied at the Zeitoun Ordnance Depot.
 Ensuring new drafts of troops were brought up to scale and troops departing for ANZAC cove were fully equipped, on 2 May, King received additional assistance in the form of Trooper Reginald Pike.
 Pike 39 years old and a veteran of the Boer war was promoted to Temporary Sergeant and appointed as Ordnance Clerk.
 Pike would remain with Ordnance for the duration of the war.

-By mid-July illness was taking its toll on Beck and Puldron and during August both men were transferred to the hospital in Alexandria, after some time in Alexandra, both would be invalided back to New Zealand.
+By mid-July, illness was taking its toll on Beck and Purdom.
+During August both men were transferred to the hospital in Alexandria, after some time in Alexandra, both would be invalided back to New Zealand.
 Levien embarked for the Dardanelles on 2 August to replace Beck as DADOS, with King taking over the management of the Alexandra Depot on 12 August.
 At ANZAC Cove Private Arthur Gilmour transferred into the NZAOC as acting Sergeant on 24 August.

-On 6 October Levien and King both received promotions to Lieutenant.
+On 6 October Levien and King, both received promotions to Lieutenant.
 King took over as DADOS of the Division and Levien was appointed the Chief Ordnance Officer at Sarpi camp, with responsibility for re-equipping the depleted Australian & New Zealand Division.
-Having been in action since April, the Division was in need of some rest and reorganisation.
+Having been in action since April, the Division required some rest and reorganisation.
 From mid-September 1915, most of the depleted division withdrew to the Island of Lemnos.
 Spending seven weeks at Sarpi Camp, the Division returned to the Gallipoli peninsula in early November with King remaining as DADOS.
 November also saw the promotion of Acting Sergeant Gilmour to Sergeant.